First posted 11/12/2016

 The people of the 1950’s also voted to create a public fund for themselves which they called Social Security.

-This fund was a way to prevent fellow citizens from falling into poverty in old age.
+This fund was designed prevent Americans from destitution in old age.

 Racial equality varied from state to state.